-Nation Ford Land Trust has had a major role in several substantial projects that are not widely known:
+Nation Ford Land Trust has had a major role in several substantial projects that are both prominent and not widely known:

 - In December 1998, NFLT purchased the 296-acre Carroll Property in Rock Hill and sold it to the Catawba Indian Nation.